How to identify your ideal customer and find them!

-In our previous blog, It was stated that your marketing will live or die on whether you have created a buyer persona.
+In a previous blog, I said that your marketing will live or die on whether you have created a buyer persona.
 Not seen it?
 Read it here.

 Here are 4 easy steps to creating your buyer persona.